10 Things You Didn’t Know About John Lennon

 A bus driver gifted Lennon with one of his early musical instruments, giving him a harmonica that Lennon went on to play extensively during early performances and initial recordings with the Beatles.
 His mother also taught him how to play the banjo and bought him his first guitar.
 From there, he played a variety of instruments, including the Mellotron keyboard.

 In a 1980 conversation with Playboy, Lennon shared the reason for his retreat from the music business, saying that “rock 'n' roll was not fun anymore.
-I chose not to take the standard options in my business — going to Vegas and singing your great hits, if you're lucky, or going to hell, which is where Elvis went.”
-As long as there is fried chicken in hell, we're down with it.
+I chose not to take the standard options in my business -- going to Vegas and singing your great hits, if you're lucky, or going to hell, which is where Elvis [Presley] went.”

 "Look out, buddy!"
 That was the basic theme running through Lennon's 1980 comments to Rolling Stone on Bruce Springsteen, who was quite the hot commodity at the time.
 “God help Bruce Springsteen when they decide he's no longer God ...
 They'll turn on him, and I hope he survives it.”
 Thankfully, the Boss has done alright for himself.